History & Mission

 - MAFA provides opportunities for member artists by liaising with the City’s Art in Public Places Committee.

-- In 2020 we brought art to the community by organizing and delivering two at-home virtual chalk festivals for families, students, kids and professional artists.
+- In 2020 during the pandemic, we brought art to the community by organizing and delivering two at-home virtual chalk festivals for families, students, kids and professional artists.

 - In the past, our members developed an after school art curriculum for use by the MUSD Village After School Program.